 Local support groups can be found by using the search term 'COVID-19' in the search box at the top of the page.

 Peterborough City Council commissioned community short breaks portfolio includes one to one support, Small Groups and Large Groups.
-The providers for these services include Circles Network, Sports Works and Scope.
+The providers for these services include Circles Network, Sportworks, Scope and Vivacity.
 Large Group services are targeted access so families can access directly after evidencing diagnosis to the provider.

 One to one and Small Groups and Sleep Management Programme are accessed following an assessment of needs and referral to the relevant decision making panel.
 For more information see the Decision Making Panels page.